GiuMangiaracina/Thesis/README.md

 - Spark 2: Throughput ≥ 30000 n/s AND Availability ≥ 80%;
 - Spark 3: Data Consistency ≥ 0.7 OR Network Latency ≤ 1300 ms

-However, it is possible to modify the threesholds associated to these metrics, by changing the values of min/max associated to the metrics in the 'metrics.py' file, located inside each of the spark folders.
+However, it is possible to modify the thresholds associated to these metrics, by changing the values of min/max associated to the metrics in the 'metrics.py' file, located inside each of the spark folders.
 The selected initial configuration is visible from the database GUI.